LightScale-Apps/StatesJS/README.md

 <script src="https://raw.githubusercontent.com/LightScale-Apps/StatesJS/master/States.js"></script>
 ```

-in the header of every HTML document you would like to use StatesJS on.
+at the bottom of every HTML document you would like to use StatesJS on.

 ## Tutorial